DeclanHoare/matterbabble/README.rst

 The ``discourse`` section must contain an address and API key for a Discourse forum, and the username of the user you want the client to run as.
-You can also change the format used for the messages going TO Discourse (the ``fmt`` key is optional).
+You can also change the format used for messages going to Discourse (the ``fmt`` key is optional).

 matterbridge
 ~~~~~~~~~~~~